rpglab/rpglab.github.io/news/_posts/2023-02-21-XL-SSI-Grant.md

 * This 18-month project is to size renewable and storage resources to achieve zero carbon emission for offshore power systems that power offshore rigs.

-* Acknowledgment: This project was paid with federal funding from the Department of the Treasury through the State of Texas under the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012 (RESTORE Act).
+* Acknowledgment: This project was paid for with federal funding from the Department of the Treasury through the State of Texas under the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012 (RESTORE Act).
 The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of the State of Texas or the Department of the Treasury.